IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/TechZone-SharedResponsibilityModel-CustomerData.md

 ### TechZone Security Terms and Conditions

-TechZone users must adhere to [terms and conditions(https://techzone.ibm.com/terms)], [Content contributor Guidelines](https://techzone.ibm.com/terms/contributor), and [end user security policies](https://techzone.ibm.com/terms/securitypolicy).
+TechZone users must adhere to [terms and conditions](https://techzone.ibm.com/terms)], [Content contributor Guidelines](https://techzone.ibm.com/terms/contributor), and [end user security policies](https://techzone.ibm.com/terms/securitypolicy).

 ### TechZone Provisioning and account access responsibilities

-Client facing reservations (purpose: Customer Demo, Proof of Technology) with customer data will be provisioned in dedicated infrastructure to ensure a secure environment for supported customer data classifications as listed in the customer data runbook.
+Client facing reservations (purpose: Customer Demo, Proof of Technology) with customer data will be provisioned in dedicated infrastructure to ensure a secure environment for supported customer data classifications as listed in the [customer data runbook](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Customer-data%20on%20TechZone.md).

 As part of provisioning, TechZone will: